-This section refers to reviews or appeals that are available after an internal review or appeal.
+available after an internal review or appeal.
 Describe how you inform applicants of any rights they have to request a further review of or appeal from a decision.

-A party to a proceeding before the Registration Appeals Committee may appeal its decision or order to the Divisional Court, in accordance with the rules of the court.
+Appeals Committee may appeal its decision or order to the Divisional Court, in accordance with the rules of the court.
 To date this has not occurred.